-- Water security in the Breede Valley municipal area is a concern and must be monitored. - The state and capacity of wastewater treatments works in the Langeberg and Witzenberg municipal areas. - Observed regression in crime related to issues in the Witzenberg municipal area. - Observed slowing down in medium-term economic growth in the Drakenstein municipal area.
+- Water security in the Breede Valley municipal area is a concern and must be monitored. - The state and capacity of wastewater treatments works in the Langeberg and Witzenberg municipal areas. - Observed regression in crime related to issues in the Witzenberg municipal area. - Observed slowing down in medium-term economic growth in the Drakenstein municipal area. - •

-FOCUS AREA: GROWTH POTENTIAL OF TOWNS STRATEGIES: The thematic indices that were used to score municipalities and settlements in terms of potential for economic growth must be analysed.
+RESPONSIBILITY: FOCUS AREA: GROWTH POTENTIAL OF TOWNS Category B Municipalities The thematic indices that were used to score municipalities and settlements in terms of potential for economic growth must be analysed.
 The high scoring thematic indices will present opportunities for investment and vice versa, the low scoring thematic indices will present strategic opportunities for investment that could improve the growth potential of a municipal area or settlement.
-2. Identify and consider the growth forces and historically evolved relations between the towns, villages and neighbourhoods as informants of future growth potential and options Integrate disadvantaged communities into the urban fabric through infill development on strategically located vacant land and corridor development along the main linkages between these communities and the major concentrations of job opportunities (where possible) GPS (2018) strategic considerations: Growth in the economically active population in the Breede Valley municipal area can be exploited.
-There is potential for growth in revenue and expenditure in the Drakenstein and Stellenbosch municipal areas.
-Opportunities present in the Stellenbosch and Drakenstein areas due to residents' access to ICT.
-Opportunity for future economic potential in the Witzenberg and Langeberg municipal area, resulting from observed medium-term economic growth.
+Category B Municipalities Integrate disadvantaged communities into the urban fabric through infill development on strategically located vacant land and corridor development along the main linkages between these communities and the major concentrations of job opportunities (where possible) Refer to mentioned Category B Municipality GPS (2018) strategic considerations: 4.1 Growth in the economically active population in the Breede Valley municipal area can be exploited.
+4.2 There is potential for growth in revenue and expenditure in the Drakenstein and Stellenbosch municipal areas.
+4.3 Opportunities present in the Stellenbosch and Drakenstein areas due to residents' access to ICT.
+4.4 Opportunity for future economic potential in the Witzenberg and Langeberg municipal area, resulting from observed medium-term economic growth.
 PRIORITY: HIGH